 Stefanie Murray, Director

-Stefanie Murray is the Director of the Center for Cooperative Media.
+Stefanie Murray is the Director of the Center for Cooperative Media at Montclair State University.
 A Michigan native, Stefanie previously worked in Michigan and Tennessee as a reporter, editor, digital media manager and news executive.
-Most recently she worked for Gannett Co. as vice president and executive editor of The Tennessean in Nashville, and was with the Detroit Free Press before that.
-Her professional passions are digital media innovation, local journalism, community engagement and audience analytics.
+Before joining Montclair State, she worked for Gannett Co. as vice president and executive editor of The Tennessean in Nashville, and was with the Detroit Free Press before that.
+Her professional passions are digital media innovation, local journalism, community engagement and audience analysis.
 She has a master’s degree from the Medill School of Journalism at Northwestern University and a bachelor’s degree in broadcasting and journalism from Central Michigan University.
-Stefanie can be reached at firstname.lastname@example.org.
+Stefanie can be reached at email@example.com.

 Joe Amditis, Associate Director

 Sarah Stonbely, PhD, Research Director

 Sarah Stonbely, Ph.D, is the research director for the Center for Cooperative Media.
 She received her doctorate in political communication and journalism studies from New York University in 2015.
 Her research is on the ways that journalism has been affected by the tumultuous changes in politics, culture, and technology since the late twentieth century.
 Her professional experience with New America Foundation, American Press Institute, and others has focused on the digital transformation of journalism and on helping journalism live up to its democratic ideals.

 Sarah also has a long history of working in radio, dating back to her college days in Madison, WI, at 89.9FM WORT.
 Between college and graduate school, she was a radio producer for a sports-talk station in Milwaukee, WI, and during graduate school had her own radio show on WNYU.org.
 Sarah can be reached at email@example.com.Click here for reuse options!